- Principal Investigator:Kristof CROLLA

-From the architect.
+Text description provided by the architects.
 The ZCB Bamboo Pavilion is a public event space built for the Construction Industry Council’s Zero Carbon Building (ZCB) in the summer of 2015 in Kowloon Bay, Hong Kong.
 It is a four-storey-high long-span bending-active bamboo gridshell structure with a footprint of approximately 350m2 and a seating capacity of 200 people.

 It is built from 475 large bamboo poles that are bent onsite to shape the structure and that are hand-tied together with metal wire using techniques based on Cantonese bamboo scaffolding craftsmanship.
 The shape is a large diagrid shell structure that is folded down into three hollow columns.
 These columns rest on three circular concrete footings.
 A tailor-made white tensile fabric is stretched over the structure and is brightly lit from inside the three legs.